RapidataChat/rapidatachat.github.io/index.md

-The official website of RapiDataChat.
+## The official website of RapiDataChat.

+Anyone can engage in meaningful dialogue with your data effortlessly.